nirajp82/ActiveDirectory/ADSite.md

    - Enter the server’s name and click **OK**.
    - Drag and drop the server object into the appropriate site container (if needed).

-### The Global Catalog

-**Global Catalog** is a distributed data repository that contains a partial replica of every object in the forest, including essential attributes of those objects.
-It’s crucial for:

-1. **Searching Across the Forest**: Users can search for objects across the entire forest even if they’re in different domains.

-2. **Login and Authentication**: Speeding up logins and authentication processes by providing information about all objects in the forest without needing to query each domain individually.

-3. **Universal Group Memberships**: The Global Catalog is used to resolve universal group memberships during logon.

-**Note**: Every domain controller can be configured as a Global Catalog server, but it’s typically recommended to have at least one in each site to ensure redundancy and high availability.

 ### Summary

 - **AD Sites** are used to manage physical locations of domain controllers and optimize replication and authentication.
 - **To configure AD Sites**, use the Active Directory Sites and Services console to create sites, assign subnets, and manage domain controllers.
-- The **Global Catalog** is a crucial component for efficient forest-wide searches and authentication.

 By understanding and configuring AD Sites and Global Catalogs correctly, you’ll be able to efficiently manage your Active Directory environment and optimize network performance.